stuartpb/lash/README.md

 There is **no** `$expansion`, even in quoted strings.
 The *only* place where the text that's inside a quoted string is interpreted as something other than itself is an escape character preceded by a backslash.
 If you want an expression as part of a quoted string, you have to end the quoting and use parentheses (or, really, just don't use quotes at all - since Lash pretty much only gives printing characters a non-literal meaning within embedded parenthetical expressions, quotes are really only called for in the rare situation where your strings embed spaces and/or parentheses).

+File descriptors in embedded argument expression values are coerced to the equivalent `/dev/fdX` name, with anonymous pipes and process handles (from `proc.spawn()`) attaching and coercing to the appropriate fd63-and-up descriptors (akin to how Bash does process substitution).
+These *may* be concatenated, for the purpose of named options which take file descriptors, like `--output=(logfile)`.

 Wildcard characters only apply outside of *any* quoting, and even then, again, I'm not sure I want it to apply.
 (Also, if they *are* implemented, it'll be as nullglobs, where no matches are evaluated to no strings.)
 I think globbing would probably be better handled with an explicit function call (see note above about Lash being meant to have almost no non-literal characters outside of quoting beond spaces and parentheses).

 The `>` and `<` operators (specified *before* the command), in addition to accepting filenames, accept buffers, file descriptors, pipe objects, `nil` (as a standin for `/dev/null`) etc via `()`: